What you get with Maximize My Social Security

 Individual household and professional licenses

 The individual household subscription is $40 per year and the professional subscription is $250 per year.
-We do not renew your yearly subscriptions automatically.
+(Note, we don't renew your yearly subscriptions automatically.)

-We recommend you purchase Maximize My Social Security and then enter its suggestions into ESPlannerPRO, ESPlannerPLUS, or ESPlanner.
-These programs are designed to help you find safe ways, which include but go far beyond Social Security claiming decisions, to raise your household's sustainable living standard.
+We recommend you purchase Maximize My Social Security or go for MaxiFi's full lifetime financial planning.
+Both programs are designed to help you find safe ways to raise your household's sustainable living standard.